Katya Elise Henry Puts Insane Hourglass Figure On Full Display In Formfitting Dress

 “Gorgeous,” a third follower remarked, adding a row of heart emoji to the comment.

-The post was well-received by the Instagram community, as it racked up well over 10,000 likes within an hour after it went live.
+The post was well-received by the Instagram community as it racked up well over 10,000 likes within an hour after it went live.

-Katya is not shy about putting her well-known hourglass curves on full display for her followers.
+Katya is not shy about putting her well-known curves on full display for her followers.
 Yesterday, she slayed in a hot pink ensemble that highlighted her toned body, as reported by The Inquisitr.
-In the pic, the 26-year-old rocked a pair of skintight booty shorts alongside a matching long-sleeve shirt.
-She lifted the shirt up as she snapped the mirror selfie, allowing her to show off her toned midsection.
+In the pic, the 26-year-old rocked a pair of skintight booty shorts alongside a matching long-sleeved shirt.
+She lifted the shirt up as she snapped the mirror selfie and showed off her flat midsection.

 The update has accumulated well over 170,000 likes and hundreds of comments so far.